Taconite: Production

-Taconite and human health
+Health

-Beginning in 1955, Reserve Mining Company discharged crushed waste rock (tailings) from their Silver Bay, Minnesota, processing plant into Lake Superior.
+Beginning in 1955, Reserve Mining Company discharged crushed waste rock (tailings) from their Silver Bay processing plant into Lake Superior.
 The tailings contained 40% of the amphibole group mineral series cummingtonite-grunerite, which may form asbestiform particles.
-A small fraction of the fine-grained tailings were shown to widely disperse along the western shore of Lake Superior, the source of drinking water for a number of cities; for example, tests of Duluth, Minnesota's water supply showed 100 billion fibers per liter of water.
-There was no epidemiological proof whether these particles caused cancer or were safe.
-On April 20, 1974, the U.S. District Court judge Miles Lord ruled that the drinking water and Lake Superior must be protected from the asbestos-like particles.
-The Reserve Mine was forced to begin disposing of tailing wastes on the land, and to implement air pollution control equipment, instead of discharging them directly to Lake Superior.
+A small fraction of the fine-grained tailings were shown to widely disperse along the western shore of Lake Superior, the source of drinking water for numerous cities; for example, tests of Duluth's water supply showed 100 billion fibers per liter of water.
+There was no epidemiological proof whether these particles caused cancer.
+In 1974 U.S. District Court Judge Miles Lord ruled that the drinking water and Lake Superior must be protected from the asbestos-like particles.
+Reserve Mining Company was forced to begin disposing of tailing wastes on the land and to implement air pollution control equipment.
 This became one of the costliest pollution prevention cases in U.S. history.
 Government-funded studies have found no adverse health effects from drinking Lake Superior water.

-A 2003 study of taconite miners concluded that the most likely cause of 14 of the 17 cases of mesothelioma among miners on the iron range was contact with asbestos.
+A 2003 study of taconite miners concluded that the most likely cause of 14 of the 17 cases of mesothelioma among miners on the Iron Range was contact with asbestos.
 Since that study was concluded, 35 more Iron Range miners have been diagnosed with the disease.
 Mesothelioma occurs at twice the expected rate among the population of the northeastern region of Minnesota, including the Iron Range.

-Spurred by the 2003 study, the Minnesota Department of Health (MDH) studied the relationship of fibrous minerals in taconite and taconite dust, and lung conditions similar to asbestosis, pleural mesothelioma and other pleural conditions which occur following asbestos exposure.
+Spurred by the 2003 study, the Minnesota Department of Health studied the relationship of fibrous minerals in taconite and taconite dust, and lung conditions similar to asbestosis, pleural mesothelioma and other pleural conditions which occur following asbestos exposure.
 Because these conditions can be triggered by industrial asbestos, which was used in taconite mining and processing, as well as other industrial facilities in northeastern Minnesota, the study attempted to determine what, if any, influence naturally occurring fibrous minerals in taconite may have played.
 The lengthy epidemiological study of Minnesota iron miners concluded in December 2014 that those working 30 years in the iron mines and living to be 80 years old had a lifetime chance of having a mesothelioma of 3.33 cases per thousand such workers, more than double the background rate of 1.44 cases per thousand people living to 80 years old.